How To Start A Blog In 2026: A Step-By-Step Guide For Beginners

 She’s a blogger AND a lawyer and has created a super-easy, up-to-date legal bundle including all three key legal pages and 6 extras that keep you uber-protected.

-It’s a small investment to make, to sleep easy at night, knowing that you won’t be losing thousands if somebody decides to go after you legally.
+It’s a small investment to make when starting a blog.
+However, you can rest easy knowing that you won’t be losing thousands if somebody decides to go after you legally.

 It’s been used by many bloggers in the US, Canada and internationally to protect their blogs.

-7. Set Up Key Plugins & Connect Up With Google
+7. Set Up Essential WordPress Plugins and Connect To Google Services

-This isn’t the sexiest part of creating a blog, but you must do them as you set it up.
+This isn’t the sexiest part of creating a blog, but you must add key plugins as you set it up.
 You can do some of these after you officially launch your blog.

-Next, speed up and optimize your blog with a few key plugins:
+To speed up and optimize your blog, consider these few key plugins:

-• If you choose a hosting provider that doesn’t use a LiteSpeed server, WPRocket is the best caching plugin.
+• My favourite caching plugin choice: WPRocket.
+I tried LiteSpeed cache, but it’s confusing to set up.
+Much easier to use is WPRocket.
+It does an excellent job serving cached and preloaded web pages, speeding up page load speeds.
 It’s worth the small investment, as it’s very easy to set up and makes your site run much faster than free plugins such as W3 Total Cache or WP Super Cache.

-• If not using the LiteSpeed cache (which optimizes images), add an image optimizer like Smush.it or EWWW Image Optimizer to reduce the size of your images for the speedier loading of your site.
+• Optional: Add an image plugin optimizer like Smush.it or EWWW Image Optimizer to reduce the size of your images for the speedier loading of your site.
+You can optimize images manually with TinyPNG and other free online tools.

 These are all very useful plugins to ensure your site loads faster.
 Nobody likes to hang around waiting for a page to load!